Where Is Byron Bay?

 Railway Bar

-Set in the perfect location by the train station, ‘The Rails’ is an outdoor, indoor relaxed style bar with fun live music and vibes most days and nights.
+One of the coolest things to do in Byron Bay NSW is see live music.
+Set in the perfect location by the train station, ‘The Rails’ is an outdoor/ indoor relaxed bar with fun live music most days and nights in Byron.
 Acoustic acts are a regular occurrence adding to the atmosphere of this long running bar.

 The Brewery